Tmonster/LakehouseBench/ReadMe.md

 ### Analytical benchmark

 > For S3Tables, a number of benchmark results can be skewed due to automatic compaction.
 For the analytical benchmark, run the Load benchmark first, and wait 10-20 minutes for automatic compaction to trigger.
+There is currently no way to disable compaction schema-wide in S3Tables

 Runs the 22 TPC-H queries with configurable warmup and benchmark repetitions.
 No refresh functions.